-The Delaware Department of Natural Resources and Environmental Control is taking strong steps to reduce the amount of mercury entering the environment of the First State.
-DNREC Secretary John A. Hughes has ordered Claymont Steel to clean up mercury emissions at its steel mini mill in New Castle County.
-DNREC is also inviting the state’s salvage dealers to participate in a national voluntary program to remove and recycle mercury switches from vehicles before they’re crushed and shredded.
+The Delaware Department of Natural Resources and Environmental Control is taking strong steps to reduce the amount of mercury entering the environment in First State.
+Former DNREC Secretary John A. Hughes ordered Claymont Steel to clean up mercury emissions at its steel mini mill in New Castle County.
+DNREC is also inviting the state’s salvage dealers to participate in a national voluntary program to remove and recycle mercury switches from vehicles before they are crushed and shredded.

 Mercury, also called “quicksilver”, is a naturally occurring metal that is a shiny, silver-white, odorless liquid at room temperature.
 If heated, it vaporizes into an odorless gas.
 In nature, mercury can combine with other elements, such as chlorine, sulfur or oxygen, to form various salts that appear as white powder or crystals.
 Microscopic organisms in water and soil also combine mercury with carbon to form organic mercury compounds, the most common of which is methylmercury.